 Meaning and History

 The brand began with a contract between the US Army and Bantam.
 To solve military problems during the Second World War, she needed a light, maneuverable, four-wheel-drive vehicle weighing no more than a quarter of a ton.
-The order was received immediately for 70 experienced SUVs.
-The chief engineer of the plant, Karl Probst, took over the work.
-In less than five days, he presented the necessary option to the management.
-It was the same draft design that the entire modern world knows as Jeep.
+The order for 70 experienced SUVs was received immediately.
+The plant’s chief engineer, Karl Probst, took over the work.
+He presented the necessary option to the management in less than five days.
+It was the same draft design that the modern world knows as Jeep.
 The military gave the manufacturer only 49 days to create and assemble the vehicles.

 During the registration proceedings, the initial judgment was in favor of Bantam.
-The FTC then banned Willys-Overland from claiming that it had designed and built the Jeep.
-But in 1945, the company began to manufacture light all-wheel-drive vehicles under the Civilian Jeep (CJ) trademark.
+The FTC then banned Willys-Overland from claiming it had designed and built the Jeep.
+However, in 1945, the company began manufacturing light all-wheel-drive vehicles under the Civilian Jeep (CJ) trademark.
 And in 1946, it received the official right to the name Jeep.
-Remaining the only company that assembled these cars after the war, it became the owner of this trademark in 1950.
+Remaining the only company that assembled these cars after the war, it owned this trademark in 1950.

-Over the years, the brand has had several versions of personal emblems, and all of them are associated with events around this all-wheel-drive vehicle.
+Over the years, the brand has had several versions of personal emblems, all associated with events around this all-wheel-drive vehicle.
 The litigation between Willys MA, Bantam BRC, and Ford GPW, which claimed the trademark, did not go unnoticed.

 What is Jeep?